Folasade-Ojo/Coffee-Cup/README.md

 + Which products should be added?
 - What is the performance by region?
 * Is the company growing versus the previous year?
-* What are the information on top 20 stores?
+* Basic information on the top 20 stores

 Link to the dashboard on Tableau public: